anttispitkanen/terminal-game-of-life/README.md

   - `Random grid generation` – parametrized side length
     - `true` represents an alive cell, `false` a dead cell
   - `Argument parsing` – encapsulates reading the CLI args and exposing those to the control flow
+    - Here we need to make sure the side length argument is not smaller than 3, and not larger than what can fit on the current terminal window

 - `Logic` module with functions